 Demonstrate continued functionality and enforcement consistent with any municipal or other professional parking management program or plan.

-Coordination with Municipal Parking Where shared-use facilities involve or connect to Town-managed municipal lots or structures; operational terms shall be governed by Section 10.5 G. 4. a.
+Coordination with Municipal Parking Where shared-use facilities involve or connect to Town-managed municipal lots or structures; operational terms shall be governed by Section 10.5 G. 4.

 ACCESS BETWEEN LOTS AND CURB CUT REDUCTION